smartinternz02/SBSPS-Challenge-9535-Real-Time-Air-Quality-Monitoring-Weather-Forecasting-System/README.md

 Air patrol solves all these problem, it's an android app that tells all the weather forecasts as well as the air quality of his/her surroundings.
+The app uses a very dynamic Machine Learning model to predict accurate value of the air quality index to keep you aware and safe.
+It works on all the android mobiles and tablets.

 Screenshots of the App